-- on-licences where the licensee can sell and supply alcohol for consumption on the premises and can let people consume alcohol there (see section 14 of the Act); - off-licences where the licensee sells alcohol from a premises for consumption somewhere else (see section 17 of the Act); - club licences where the licensee (eg a club) can sell and supply alcohol for consumption on the club premises by authorised customers (see section 21 of the Act); and - special licences which can be either on-site or off-site special licences.
+- on-licences where the licensee can sell and supply alcohol for consumption on the premises and can let people consume alcohol there On any premises an on-licence (other than an on-licence endorsed under section 37) is held for, the licensee - (a) can sell and supply alcohol for consumption there; and - (b) can let people consume alcohol (see section 14 of the Act); - off-licences where the licensee sells alcohol from a premises for consumption somewhere else.
+On the premises an off-licence is held for, the licensee can sell alcohol for consumption somewhere else (see section 17(1) of the Act); - club licences where the licensee (eg a club) can sell and supply alcohol for consumption on the club premises by authorised customers On the premises a club licence is held for, the licensee can sell and supply alcohol to authorised customers (within the meaning of section 60(3)), for consumption there (see section 21 of the Act); and - special licences which can be either on-site or off-site special licences.
 With an on-site special, the licensee can sell or supply alcohol, for consumption there, to people attending an event described in it.
-With an off-site special, the licensee can sell the licensee's alcohol, for consumption somewhere else, to people attending an event described in it (see section 22 of the Act).
+With an off-site special, the licensee can sell the licensee's alcohol, for consumption somewhere else, to people attending an event described in it-There are 2 kinds of special licence: on-site special licences and off-site special licences.
+On the premises a special licence designated as an on-site special licence is held for, the licensee can sell or supply alcohol, for consumption there, to people attending an event described in it.
+On the premises a special licence designated as an off-site special licence is held for, the licensee can sell the licensee's alcohol for consumption somewhere else, to people attending an event described in it. (see section 22 of the Act).